opsmill/infrahub/docs/development/docs.md

 - Describe practical steps, rather than abstract concepts.
 - Provide immediate results.

-The "Getting Started" tutorial is a good example, as it walks the user through a scripted scenario in a demo environment.
+The "Getting started" tutorial is a good example, as it walks the user through a scripted scenario in a demo environment.

 For a deeper dive into tutorials, refer to the [diátaxis tutorials page](https://diataxis.fr/tutorials/).